88markus88/ESP32_ePaper_Barograph/README.md

    The following parts are needed:
    - [Lolin32 Lite RSP32 module](https://www.amazon.de/AZDelivery-LOLIN32-Bluetooth-kompatibel-Arduino/dp/B086V8X2RM/ref=sr_1_1_pp?__mk_de_DE=%C3%85M%C3%85%C5%BD%C3%95%C3%91&crid=2Y27I7AEYM9WX&dib=eyJ2IjoiMSJ9.oNJbRfCZ-fu_vozIfxLCtf3HXLp9I-uPyWlu2nvjfPpeDhkVGGNlZxv5Sz1wx8w9KMfxJls-1ZDVz42O4GHf5jZGgGVwZPdvzvrQdXk0kT_A6RewTc9YMkqjQ3iQTPgM0uivrl79juA1taJghOAjpS3Fwa6kLbrBI_IJpl4o2-8MCH1yzFgi4ckKFVAqtziA.9GUBbFdNLPXHgTDpc1SDFziCLFOkvI_fY1c62FEOx04&dib_tag=se&keywords=Lolin32%2BLite&qid=1738659974&sprefix=lolin32%2Blite%2Caps%2C199&sr=8-1&th=1)
    - [BME 280 Module 3.3V](https://www.amazon.de/s?k=bme280&ref=404_search) Make sure that you get a module with 4 pins (6 pins would also work, but not fit into the housing), and from a reliable supplier.
 Beware: there are many cheap boards on Ebay that in reality do not contain a BME280 (square chip housing), but a BMP280 (rectangular chip housing)
-   - 1800 mAh LiPo Battery
+   - [1800 mAh LiPo Battery 52x34x10 mm with JST-PH 2.0 connector](https://www.ebay.de/itm/255510046348?mkcid=16&mkevt=1&mkrid=707-127634-2357-0&ssspo=yTbngviFSJu&sssrc=4429486&ssuid=nJMJusrNRZS&var=555706977194&widget_ver=artemis&media=COPY) Other LiPo batteries will also work, but likely not fit into the housing. **ATTENTION** for whatever reason the +/- on the board are not identical to the polarity of most available batteries. **Do not use as delivered, you will likely fry the board!** With a small pin you can unlatch the pins in the JST connector, pull out the pins and insert them again in reverse order.
+   - JST PH 2.0 ( male & female) connectors.
+Connectors alsready configured with cables can be used.
    - 4.2" ePaper display module by WeAct
-3. [Elecrow CrowPanel](https://www.elecrow.com/wiki/CrowPanel_ESP32_E-paper_4.2-inch_HMI_Display.html?srsltid=AfmBOopLg2lyLTtVUnrafO5OQ8krdLfANDyudeDwoHQay9rsuxcy4Twv) with 4.2" ePaper display and BME280 sensor connected to the exposed GPIO pins
+   - [Elecrow CrowPanel](https://www.elecrow.com/wiki/CrowPanel_ESP32_E-paper_4.2-inch_HMI_Display.html?srsltid=AfmBOopLg2lyLTtVUnrafO5OQ8krdLfANDyudeDwoHQay9rsuxcy4Twv) with 4.2" ePaper display and BME280 sensor connected to the exposed GPIO pins

 ## Schematics and PCB
 ### Lolin32 Lite